folkertdev/rust-rfcs/text/3720-labeled-match.md

     }
 }

-// versus if you rewrite to labeled match
+// versus if you rewrite to `loop match`

-'label: match 0 {
+loop match 0 {
     0 => {
         let x = vec![1,2,3];
-        // drop of `x` happens before the state update continue 'label 1;
+        // drop of `x` happens before the state update continue 1;
     }
     _ => ...
 }
 ```

 Beyond that, the analysis for recognizing "loop + match" will likely be complex and fragile.
-Part of the appeal of labeled match is that the desugaring rules are simple and deterministic.
-Using a labeled match signals that something subtle is going on: for readers and future reviewers it is clear that the labeled match desugaring is desired and potentially crucial for the code to perform well.
+Part of the appeal of `loop match` is that the desugaring rules are simple and deterministic.
+Using a `loop match` is intentional, and signals that something subtle is going on: for readers and future reviewers it is clear that the `loop match` desugaring is desired and potentially crucial for the code to perform well.

 ## introduce just `continue <operand>`